GoogleChrome/developer.chrome.com/site/en/blog/deprecating-web-sql/index.md

 web for a reason.

-{% Aside 'success' %} Our intention is to empower developers to create their own solutions for structured storage and we were therefore working with the [SQLite](https://www.sqlite.org/index.html) team to create a SQLite implementation over WebAssembly.
+{% Aside 'success' %} Our intention is to empower developers to create their own solutions for structured storage.
+We've worked with the [SQLite](https://www.sqlite.org/index.html) team to create a SQLite implementation over WebAssembly.
 This [solution is now ready](/blog/sqlite-wasm-in-the-browser-backed-by-the-origin-private-file-system/) and it even outperforms Web SQL in many cases.